Stort Navigation: History

 With the growth of the malt trade in Bishop's Stortford in the early eighteenth century, attention turned to providing better transport facilities.
 The River Stort joined the River Lea, and the malt trade at Ware had benefitted from improvements made on that river.
 A similar solution was therefore sought for the Stort, and a public meeting was held on 11 December 1758.
 The chief promoter seems to have been Thomas Adderley.
-A bill was duly submitted to parliament, and became an Act of Parliament in March 1759.
+A bill was duly submitted to Parliament, and became an act of Parliament, the Stort Navigation Act 1758 (32 Geo.
+2. c.
+42) in March 1759.
 It was entitled An Act for making the River Stort navigable, in the counties of Hertford and Essex, from the New Bridge, in the town of Bishop Stortford, into the River Lea, near a Place called the Rye, in the county of Hertford.
 Commissioners were appointed to oversee the work and to raise the capital to fund the project.
 They failed in this duty, and the powers of the first act lapsed, as it imposed time limits during which the work had to be completed.

-A second Act of Parliament was sought after three men proposed to the Commissioners that they would fund the scheme in return for the tolls.
-This met with the Commissioners' approval, and the new Act was obtained on 30 March 1766.
+A second act of Parliament was sought after three men proposed to the commissioners that they would fund the scheme in return for the tolls.
+This met with the commissioners' approval, and the Stort Navigation Act 1766 (6 Geo.
+3. c.
+78) was obtained on 30 March 1766.
 It was entitled An Act for making and continuing navigable the River Stort, in the counties of Hertford and Essex, and it empowered Charles Dingley, George Jackson and William Masterson to build the Navigation and to collect tolls.
-They had five years to complete the work, and the powers of the first Act were repealed by the second.
+They had five years to complete the work, and the powers of the first act were repealed by the second.
 Work began on 24 September, under the direction of Thomas Yeoman, who was also the surveyor for the Lee Navigation, and was completed in autumn 1769.
 The navigation, which included fifteen locks, was officially opened on 24 October 1769.

-In 1796, Jackson issued a Stort halfpenny token for use on the Navigation.
+In 1796, Jackson issued a Stort halfpenny token for use on the navigation.
 The reverse shows the course of the river with a horse-drawn barge in the foreground.
 It was struck by Matthew Boulton in mid-1796, despite the date on the piece (1795).
 Conrad Heinrich Küchler was the designer.

 Because the navigation was privately funded, there is no record of the actual cost, but Jackson, speaking in 1812 and by then named Sir George Duckett, stated that it had not been a good business proposition.
 The Lee Navigation paid the proprietors £105 in 1774, for improvements made to the junction between the two rivers.
 Trade increased gradually, rising from around 18,000 or 19,000 tons in 1791 to 40,000 tons in 1811.